 Wrap-Up of Pro Tips for the Perfect Steak:

-- Remove steaks from refrigerator 30 minutes before grilling to allow to come to room temperature.
+- Remove steaks from the refrigerator 30 minutes before grilling to allow to come to room temperature.
+Make sure the steak is good and safe and to eat.
+Check out our guide on how to tell if steak is bad for details.

 - Always marinate and tenderize tougher cuts before grilling.